danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 * Are the sender and recipient on the same JupyterHub?
-* Is the notebook being "published" for long-term reuse by many people (the nbviewer use case) or quickly transferred between a small number of people for short-term collaboration (the email use case)?
+* Is the notebook being "published" for long-term reuse by many people (the Binder use case) or quickly transferred between a small number of people for short-term collaboration (the email use case)?
 * Is the unit being shared one notebook or a set of notebooks and associated data files?